 Location accuracy in detail

 The first lightning-detection systems used the method of angle-bearing.
 This method is rather inaccurate and creates location errors of several kilometers due to various interferences.
 With the availability of GPS time signals, the time-of-arrival method became state-of-the-art – a technique which is considerably more exact and normally allows for a precision level of around 400 m.

-nowcast has optimized this well-known technique, and now achieves standard accuracy levels of less than 100 m; in network areas adjusted for site errors, the accuracy level attained is even 75 m.
+nowcast has optimized this well-known technique, and achieves an accuracy levels of even down to only a few meters.
 This is flawlessly demonstrated by lightning strikes into towers at known locations (Betz et al., “LINET – An International VLF/LF Lightning Detection Network in Europe”, in: “Lightning: Principles, Instruments and Applications”, Eds.
 H.-D. Betz, U. Schumann, and P. Laroche, ch.
 5, Dordrecht (NL), Springer, 2008).

 Network manufacturers always specify the average statistical accuracy, but not the scatter around the mean.
 As such, with conventional commercial measurement networks, the deviation with respect to location errors may continue on the scale of a few kilometers – despite an average accuracy of a few hundred meters for the majority of the lightning strokes.